 - Shape: Wide flat-bottom drains are better than V-drains which should be avoided.
-Drains should have side slopes no steeper than 1 in 3 if possible. - Size: Larger drains better accommodate flow volume and allow some sedimentation or vegetation growth and requiring less maintenance. - Lining: Adopt an appropriate drain lining that can cater for the expected flow volume and velocity (i.e. larger catchment areas draining to steeper table drains will experience higher velocities). - Slope: Reduce the slope of drains.
-Add check dams if needed. - Frequency: Increase the frequency (number) of diversion drains to reduce flow volume.
+Drains should have side slopes no steeper than 1 in 3 if possible. - Size: Larger drains better accommodate flow volume and allow some sedimentation or vegetation growth and require less maintenance. - Lining: Adopt an appropriate drain lining that can cater for the expected flow rate and velocity (i.e. larger catchment areas draining to steeper table drains will experience higher velocities). - Slope: Lower the slope of drains.
+Add check dams if needed.

+- Frequency: Increase the frequency (number) of diversion drains to reduce flow volume.
 Where necessary install culverts or cross drainage structures. - Drain Connectivity: Discharge diversion drains to flatter well-vegetated areas, not to gullies or water courses where possible.
+Where possible on the downslope side of the road prism, allow water to sheet flow off the road and disperse into vegetation on the road verge.

 Construction with an excavator or backhoe 4-in-1 front bucket is better suited to achieving a trapezoid shape.
-The shape of table drains and diversion drains affects water flow depth and erosive power (Figure 24).
+The shape and slope of table and diversion drains affects water flow depth and erosive power (Figure 25).

-Figure 24 The relationship between flow depth, drain slope and erosion.
+Figure 25: The relationship between flow depth, drain slope and erosion.

-4.5.2.1 Drain Shape
+4.6.2.1 Drain Shape

 The shape of a drain has a significant effect on the erosion potential.
-An example of how V drains can scour compared to flat-bottomed (trapezoidal) or parabolic shaped drains is provided in Figure 25.
-Preferred drain shapes are shown in Figure 26.
+An example of how V drains can scour compared to flat-bottomed (trapezoidal) or parabolic shaped drains is provided in Figure 26.
+Preferred drain shapes are shown in Figure 27.

-Figure 25 A V-Shaped Table Drain with erosion (left) versus a Flat-Bottom Table Drain (Trapezoid-Shaped) (right).
+A V-Shaped Table Drain with erosion (left) versus a Flat-Bottom Table Drain (Trapezoid-Shaped) (right).

-Figure 26 Preferred drain shapes.
+Preferred drain shapes 27.

-4.5.2.2 Drain Size (Depth, Area)
+4.6.2.2 Drain Size (Depth, Area)